 Children 2nd Grade and up are invited to attend First Holy Communion preparation classes with a parent/caregiver during Eastertide.
 Instruction includes weekly classes and a First Holy Communion retreat.
 For more information contact Becky Diaz.

-First Holy Communion: Spring 2021 Session Dates
+First Holy Communion: Spring 2022 Dates TBD

 The bond and covenant of marriage was established by God in creation, and our Lord Jesus Christ adorned this manner of life by his presence and first miracle at a wedding in Cana in Galilee.
 It signifies to us the mystery of the union between Christ and his Church, and Holy Scripture commends it to be honored among all people.